OpenEvalProject/evals/manuscripts/elife-34655/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/34655/elife-34655-fig5-v2.jpg)

 **Figure 5.:** (A) Scatter chart showing primary CD4+ T-cell gene expression changes after 48 hr of stimulation with αCD3/CD28 beads.
 Integration sites displayed outside of the two solid gray lines were targeted genes whose expression is at least ± twofold differentially expressed after 48 hr stimulation.
 Plot points size can be different, the bigger the plot point is, the more integration events happened within the same gene.
 (B) Fraction of integration sites from the different populations PIC, RLIC or NRLIC, integrated within genes whose expression is at least ± twofold differentially expressed after 48 hr of αCD3/CD28 stimulation (**p<0.01; ***p<0.001; two-proportion z test) (Figure 5—source data 1).
 (C) Relative expression of genes targeted by HIV-1 integration in PIC, RLIC or NRLIC before TCR stimulation and after αCD3/CD28 stimulation (n = 3, mean +SEM, paired t-test). ***p<0.001; ****p<0.0001.
-(Figure 5—source data 2).10.7554/eLife.34655.014Figure 5—source data 1.The experiment is detailed in the main text and Figure 5 legend.10.7554/eLife.34655.015Figure 5—source data 2.The experiment is detailed in the main text and Figure 6 legend.
+(Figure 5—source data 2).

 Next, we investigated whether different genomic regions were associated with productive, inducible or non-inducible latent HIV-1 infections.
 In agreement with previous studies (Cohn et al., 2015; Dahabieh et al., 2014; Maldarelli et al., 2014; Wagner et al., 2014), the majority of integration sites were found within genes in each population (Figure 6A, Figure 6—source data 1), although the proportion of genic integrations in NRLIC was significantly lower than in PIC and RLIC samples.
 Moreover, integration events in the PIC and RLIC populations were more frequent in transcribed regions (64% and 58%, respectively, [sum of low + medium + high transcribed regions] (Figure 6B), Figure 6—source data 1), while these regions were significantly less represented in the NRLIC (31%) (Figure 6B).
 As expected since introns represent a much larger proportion of genes, genic integration events were more frequent in the introns for each population (>65%, Figure 6C, Figure 6—source data 1).
 Finally, viral orientation of proviruses with respect to the transcriptional unit did not correlate with the fate of HIV infection (latent vs productive) or the reactivation or absence thereof of HIV latency (Figure 6D, Figure 6—source data 1).

 ![Figure 6.](https://cdn.elifesciences.org/articles/34655/elife-34655-fig6-v2.jpg)

 **Figure 6.:** (A) Proportion of mapped insertions that are in genic or intergenic regions.
 (Figure 6—source data 1).
 (B) Proportion of integration sites in transcribed regions with high (top 1/8), medium (top 1/4–1/8), low expression (top 1/2–1/4), trace (bottom 1/2) or silent (0) expression.
 (Figure 6—source data 1).
 (C) Proportion of unique genic integration sites located in introns, exons, UTR or promoters.
 (Figure 6—source data 1).
 (D) Transcriptional orientation of integrated HIV-1 relative to host gene.
-(Figure 6—source data 1). p-value: *p<0.05; **p<0.01; ***p<0.001; ****p<0.0001 using two-proportion z test.10.7554/eLife.34655.017Figure 6—source data 1.The experiment is detailed in the main text and Figure 6 legend.
+(Figure 6—source data 1). p-value: *p<0.05; **p<0.01; ***p<0.001; ****p<0.0001 using two-proportion z test.

-## Chromatin modifications at the site of HIV integration and latency
+### Chromatin modifications at the site of HIV integration and latency

 Chromatin marks, such as histone post-translational modifications (e.g., methylation and acetylation) and DNA methylation, are involved in establishing and maintaining HIV-1 latency (De Crignis and Mahmoudi, 2017).
 We examined 500 bp regions centered on all integration sites in each population for several chromatin marks by comparing our data with several histone modifications and DNaseI ENCODE datasets.
 We first looked at distinct and predictive chromatin signatures, such as H3K4me1 (active enhancers), H3K36m3 (active transcribed regions), H3K9m3 and H3K27m3 (repressive marks of transcription) (reviewed in [Kumar et al., 2015; Shlyueva et al., 2014]).
 All three populations exhibited distinct profiles, although productive and inducible latent infections profiles appeared most similar (Figure 7A, Figure 7—source data 1).
 The analysis showed that PIC integration events were associated with active chromatin (i.e., transcribed genes - H3K36me3 or enhancers - H3K4me1), while NRLIC integration events appeared biased toward heterochromatin (H3K27me3 and H3K9me3) and non-accessible regions (DNase hyposensitivity).

 ![Figure 7.](https://cdn.elifesciences.org/articles/34655/elife-34655-fig7-v2.jpg)

 **Figure 7.:** (A) 500 bp centered on HIV-1 integration sites for each population were analyzed for the presence of H3K4me1 (active enhancers), H3K36m3 (active transcribed regions), H3K9m3 and H3K27m3 (repressive marks of transcription), and DNA accessibility (DNAseI).
 (Figure 7—source data 1).
 (B) Nuclear localization of HIV-1 integration sites.
 Quantification was based on inside a LAD (=1) or outside (=0), which means the Y axis represents the fraction of integrations within a LAD.
-(Figure 7—source data 1). (n = 3–4 ENCODE donors, mean +SEM, paired t-test). *p<0.05; **p<0.01; ***p<0.001).10.7554/eLife.34655.019Figure 7—source data 1.The experiment is detailed in the main text and Figure 7 legend.
+(Figure 7—source data 1). (n = 3–4 ENCODE donors, mean +SEM, paired t-test). *p<0.05; **p<0.01; ***p<0.001).

 Marini et al. recently reported that HIV-1 mainly integrates at the nuclear periphery (Marini et al., 2015).
 We therefore examined the topological distribution of integration sites from each population inside the nucleus by comparing our integration site data with a previously published dataset of lamin-associated domains (LADs) (Guelen et al., 2008).
 LADs consist of H3K9me2 heterochromatin and are present at the nuclear periphery.
 This analysis showed that latent integration sites from both RLIC and NRLIC were in LADs to a significantly higher degree (32% and 30.4%) than productive integrations (23.6%) (p<0.05, Figure 7B, Figure 7—source data 1).
 Overall, these data show similar features between productively infected cells and inducible latently infected cells, while non-reactivated latently infected cells appear distinct from the other populations.
 These findings support a prominent role for the site of integration and the chromatin context for the fate of the infection itself, as well as for latency reversal.